 With every Site Search 360 script version, we implement more and more performance upgrades.
 Make sure you are using the latest v13 script version.

-Site Search 360 assets are available for end users via the Content Delivery Network (Cloudflare), which means that every page visitor downloads the search modules from the closest server.
+Site Search 360 assets are available for end-users via a Content Delivery Network (Cloudflare), which means that every page visitor downloads the search modules from the nearest server.
 This ensures that, no matter how far your site visitors are from our servers, they will get results delivered quickly and smoothly.

 To further improve performance, here's what you can do on your side:

 Make sure that you install our script correctly.
 The most common integration method would be to insert our script right before the closing <body> tag.
-This way the script will not block the website rendering and will be loaded only after the HTML structure was created.
+This way, the script will not block the website rendering and will be loaded only after the HTML structure has been created.

 If the code is inserted into the <head> section (even though we advise against it), do not use the async <script> attribute.
 Use defer instead, at all times.

-If you run into any further issues, you can always reach out to us – we will be happy to help!
+If you run into any further issues, you can always reach out to us — we'll be happy to help!